NoBlackBoxes/LastBlackBox/course/versions/buildabrain/_resources/testing-audio.md

 # - Press Control+C to stop the recording
 ```

 You should see a new file created in the VS Code "file explorer".
-If you select this file, then you will be able to play it back on your own computer using.
+If you select this file, then you will be able to play it back on your own computer.

 ## Testing the Mouth
 The following command should be entered into the (Linux) terminal window.
 It will playback the audio file (WAV) called "file_stereo.wav" using the NB3's speaker.